yalmip/yalmip.github.io/_posts/scratch/modellingif.md

 ### Putting it together

 So let us solve the regression problem from the [quadratic programming tutorial](/tutorial/quadraticprogramming).
-We generate some data with non-gaussian noise (we create a considerably smaller problem here, as this model is very hard for the solver)
+We generate some data with non-gaussian noise (we create a considerably smaller problem here, as this combinatorial model is very hard for most solvers)

 ````matlab
 x = [1 2 3 4 5 6]';